MHammad33/personal-finance-tracker/README.md

 ## 1. Project Overview

-**Personal Finance Tracker** is a web application that enables users to add expenses and incomes, and track their spending through various graph views.
+**Personal Finance Tracker** is a web application designed to help users efficiently manage and track their financial transactions.
+Users can add income and expenses, categorize their spending, and visualize it through interactive graphs.
+The app aims to improve financial awareness by offering clear insights into spending habits and trends over time.

 ## 1.1 Visual Overview